pkarsy/AutomaticSchoolBellTimer/README.md

 # ESP board recommendations
 There is a muriad of boards and board modifications based on ESP32, so you can easily get confused.

-Some recommended boards are :
+Some recommended boards that i have tested are :
 - ESP32 DevKit
-- ESP32 lolin32 (Not Lite) but do not connect a lipo battery
 - ESP32-C3-32S NodeMCU
 - ESP32-C3 Core.
-The "standard" version with LUATOS.COM and serial chip.
+The "standard" version (has a LUATOS.COM logo).
+I personally use them because it is very easy to connect the DS3231 chip, but you have to solder the headers.

 Generally all ESP32 and ESP32-C3 boards with a dedicated serial chip and at least 2-3 GND pins are recommended.
 Avoid ultra tiny versions (suffer from lack of IO and GND pins).
 Presoldered headers is a bonus.